itsjavi/mediatidy/README.md

-# Happybox
+# happytimes

-Happybox helps you organize your photos, videos and audios, all automatically.
+😊Command line tool that helps you classifying and organizing automagically your photos, videos, audios and documents ✨

 - Having thousands of pictures and videos lost in complex nested folder structures?
 - Don't you remember what camera or phone did you use to take that picture, or if it's even yours?